allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 also want to make it harder for engineers to break those rules.
 In the short term it might be a drawback but we are interested in keeping the codebase well-maintained in the long run.
-By carefully designing the APIs and applying static type analysis we are not only able to meet the requirement but also lift some complexity from engineers’ shoulders and that is where TypeScript shines brightly.
+By carefully designing the APIs and applying static type analysis we are not only able to meet the requirement but also lift some complexity from engineers’ shoulders and this is where TypeScript shines brightly.

 ## Applying all of the above in a new store solution